top of page

 • What is the timeframe for the community engagement process?

-The community engagement process for our campus renewal design is intended to be an ongoing and inclusive process.
-We understand that meaningful engagement takes time and requires open communication channels.
-Since June and through November of this year, we will be running a number of workshops and feedback sessions to work with the community on designing our renewal plan for Pemberton Woods.
-We are committed to fostering continuous dialogue with our neighbours, students and broader community throughout the process.
-We aim to maintain transparency and provide regular updates as we progress, ensuring that the community remains informed and involved at every stage.
+The PW Renewal community engagement process is intended to be ongoing and inclusive.
+GNS understands that meaningful engagement takes time and requires open communication channels.
+From June 2023 through July 2024, a number of workshops and many feedback sessions were undertaken with the collective community to develop a proposed campus design for Pemberton Woods.
+GNS remains committed to fostering continuous dialogue, maintaining transparency and continuing to provide quarterly updates as things move along the City process.
+This will ensure that the collective community is informed at every stage.

 • How can I get involved in the PW Renewal community engagement process?